State of the Borough narrative

 Data shows that the borough ‘infant mortality rate’ is similar to the national average but that the percentage of ‘low birthweight term babies’ is better.

-The proportion of local children who are obese is similar to the national average at reception age (8.6% compared to 9.2%) but better at year 6 (19.8% compared to 22.6%).
 Hospital admissions for mental health conditions in people under 18s has fallen significantly and is now better than the national average.
 Self-harm in those aged 10-24 years remains above the national average but has fallen significantly following a sharp increase in 2021/22 the reasons for which are not clear.
-Mental health and self-harm admissions are both more prevalent for females, locally and nationally.
+Mental health and self-harm

+admissions are both more prevalent for females, locally and nationally.
 Under 18s hospital admissions for alcohol-specific conditions is similar to the national average but admissions for substance misuse in 15-24 year olds is worse.

 Overall absence from school increased significantly in 2022, both locally and nationally.
 It reduced slightly in 2023, to 7.2% locally and 7.4% nationally, but both figures remain well above historic levels.
 The local absence rate is slightly lower than the England average for special schools and primary age, but higher at secondary (9.2% in comparison to 9.0%).
-The percentage of schools rated as good or outstanding by OFSTED has increased slightly for primary (91.4% against an England average of 91.7%) and remained stable for secondary schools (85% compared to an England average of 84.2%).
-Changes to the inspection framework for schools in Summer 2024 mean that the single word judgement for the overall effectiveness of schools is to be removed and this data will no longer be available.
-The number of people starting further education has been falling since 2017, when the figure was over 35,000.
-It reached a low of 17,181 in 2021 but by 2023 had grown to 20,477.
+The percentage of schools rated as good or outstanding by OFSTED is 90.6% for primary against an England average of 91.6% and for secondary schools is 85% compared to an England average of 84.1%.
+Changes to the inspection framework for schools in Summer 2024 mean that single word judgements for the overall effectiveness of schools have now been removed to be replaced by School report cards from Sept 2025.
+Existing grades, based on inspections that took place prior to 1st Sept 2024, will remain in place until a school's next inspection.

 More recent information shows that visits to foodbanks have fallen from a high of 26,012 in 2022/23 to 23,126 in 2023/4.
 The percentage of local pupils known to be eligible for free school meals continues to increase steadily, reaching 19.8% in 2024 whilst model based unemployment has fallen to 2.1% against an England average of 3.8%.

-68.29% of local adults are reportedly obese in comparison to 63.95% nationally.
-Local people are in line with England for most other healthy behaviours, except admission episodes for alcohol related conditions which are below the national average.
-The percentage of local people who report a high level of anxiety (25.4%), and a low happiness score (13%) are both increasing faster than nationally, but remain similar to the national average.
+68.3% of local adults are reportedly overweight in comparison to 64.0% nationally.
+Local people are in line with England for most other healthy behaviours, except admission episodes for alcohol related conditions which are below the national average and percentage physically active which is better than the national average.
+Fall related hospital admission rates for older people in Cheshire West and Chester are significantly worse than the England average.

 The largest business sectors in Cheshire West in terms of the number of businesses are professional, scientific and technical (which has increased from 2,570 at last report to 2,620), construction (which has increased from 1,470 to 1515) and business admin and support (which has increased from 1,210 to 1,220).
-The sectors with the highest number of employees are health (which increased from 18,000 in 2020 to 20,000 in 2023) retail (which fell from 22,000 to 18,000) and professional, scientific & technical (which increased from 17,000 to 18,000).
-The most recent 2022 figures show a drop in business births (from 1,690 to 1,475) but also an increase in business deaths (from 1,725 to 1,650).
-The percentage of local businesses that survive two years locally has increased slightly (from 69.8% to 71.25%) as have both the national and regional percentages which are just below local levels.
-The growth in Gross Value Added (GVA) in the borough from 1998-2021 (0.6%) is the same as the UK average, both of which are lower than the North West average (1.5%).
+The sectors with the highest number of employees are health (which increased from 18,000 in 2020 to 20,000 in 2023), professional, scientific & technical (which increased from 17,000 to 18,000) and retail (which fell from 22,000 to 16,000).

-Per capita carbon emissions for the borough in 2022 fell to 7.3ktco2.
+Per capita carbon emissions for the borough in 2022 fell to 7.3 kco2.
 Whilst showing a 53.21% reduction since 2012, and a far faster reduction than nationally, local emissions remain above the national average.
 The largest proportion of local emissions has been attributable to industry use which is where the most significant part of reductions have been made.
 Across England as a whole, the greater part of emissions is accounted for by transport and household emissions.

 83% of local households own at least one car or van.
 The vehicle miles travelled per 100,000 people are significantly higher in Cheshire West and Chester than nationally.
 The impact of the pandemic and national lockdowns saw both local and national figures fall dramatically and whilst figures have increased each year since, the 687 miles travelled by local people in 2023 remains lower than it has been over the previous decade.
 The number of low emission vehicles owned locally increased to 1569 per 100,000 population but this remains below the national rate which is increasing faster than local numbers.